Russia faces fuel crisis after railway wagon ban

 Russia's No.3 crude producer TNK-BP warned it may even cut oil output if the ban stays, Kommersant daily newspaper said on Thursday, citing Executive Vice President German Khan's letter to Levitin.

-Last year motorists in Russia's remote Siberian region of Altai queued at gas stations, after an order by Putin to curb domestic pump prices led oil firms to increase export volumes.
+Last year motorists in Russia's remote Siberian region of Altai queued at gas stations, after an order by Prime Minister Vladimir Putin to curb domestic pump prices led oil firms to increase export volumes.
+(Reporting by Natalia Chumakova; writing by Alexei Anishchuk and Katya Golubkova; Editing by Erica Billingham)